A. S. Neill: Reception and legacy

 Critics regard Neill's influence and importance with mixed opinion.
 Supporters counted Neill amongst the world's most influential educationists.
 UNESCO listed Neill within its 100 most important educationists worldwide.
 The Times Educational Supplement listed him in its 12 most important British educationists of the millennium.
 Herb Kohl declared Neill "one of the greatest democratic educators of the last century" in 2005.
 Academics and teachers cited Summerhill as the common ancestor for free schools, and Neill was poised to become a public figure during Summerhill's heyday in the 1970s.
 Its detractors do not classify Summerhill as a school.
-Max Rafferty called Summerhill "a caricature of education" and felt threatened by the implications of "the spread of Neill's hedonism to the majority of the next generation".
+Writer and Republican politician Max Rafferty called Summerhill "a caricature of education" and felt threatened by the implications of "the spread of Neill's hedonism to the majority of the next generation".
 Others criticized Neill for his progressive ideals despite agreement on his critique of traditional schools, and bemoaned his "outdated radicalism" and "dangerously enthusiastic following in teaching training institutions".

 Richard Bailey wrote that Summerhill received most of its public attention in the 1920s to 1930s and in the 1960s to 1970s, which were eras of social change (progressivism and the counterculture, respectively).
 Neill was known in British education circles by the 1920s and was "probably Britain's first educational celebrity" in the 1930s, though he was not driven by his reception.
 Journal reviews called Neill "the most popular writer on education today" and said of his works, "Nearly all the more alive and up-to-date teachers in Britain have read and argued about his notions".
 He was known via his books as a figure in the new psychoanalysis.
 The accessible 1960 Summerhill crowned Neill the leader of a new avant-garde education and he became symbolic of the rebel decade.